 How Sanken Helps Reduce Risk Before Mass Production

-For foam gasket projects, we check material density, thickness, compression range, sealing wall width, hole-to-edge distance, and waste removal risk.
+For foam gasket projects, we check density, thickness, compression range, sealing wall width and waste removal risk.

-For PET and insulation films, we focus on dimensional stability, clean edges, hole alignment, and assembly fit.
+For PET insulation films and non-woven felt parts, we focus on dimensional stability, clean edges, hole alignment, fiber condition and assembly fit.

 A good supplier should help customers move from drawing to sample and from sample to stable mass production.